whattheearl/jonathanearl.io/readme.md

 yarn build
 ```

-### Publish
+### Deployment
 I decided to use AWS S3 for static hosting as it is a cost effective solution with easy to set up CDN to reduce distance to end user.
+Files are built using webpack uploaded to S3 where they are automatically replicated by CloudFront CDN and made available publicly.

 This read me does not cover setting up CloudFront and AWS CLI is required to use the following package.json script.
-The deploy script really to automate the upload to s3 process
+The deploy script automates the upload to s3 process.

 To publish to s3 you will need to: [Amazon Walkthrough: steps 1-4](https://docs.aws.amazon.com/AmazonS3/latest/dev/hosting-websites-on-s3-examples.html)(11/2018)
 1. Sign up for Amazon AWS account